-- Austraclear holds a CS facility licence, under Part 7.3 of the Corporations Act 2001.
-This licence is administered by the Australian Securities and Investments Commission (ASIC) in consultation with the Bank, with the Minister acting as ultimate decision-maker on licensing matters. - Austraclear has defined Regulations and Procedures.
+- Austraclear holds a clearing and settlement (CS) facility licence, under Part 7.3 of the Corporations Act 2001.
+This licence is administered by ASIC in consultation with the Bank, with the Minister acting as ultimate decision-maker on licensing matters. - Austraclear has defined Regulations and Procedures.
 Under section 822B of the Corporations Act, these Regulations have effect as a contract under seal between: Austraclear and each of its participants; each participant and each other participant; and each participant and each issuer.
-The Regulations and Procedures set out the rights and obligations of participants and Austraclear, including in the event of default or suspension. - The finality of settlements undertaken by Austraclear is protected by its approval, and the approval of the Reserve Bank Information and Transfer System (RITS), as an RTGS system under Part 2 of the PSNA (see SSF Standard 1.5).
+The Regulations and Procedures set out the rights and obligations of participants and Austraclear, including in the event of default or suspension. - The finality of settlements undertaken by Austraclear is protected by its approval, and the approval of the Reserve Bank Information and Transfer System (RITS), as a real-time gross settlement (RTGS) system under Part 2 of the PSNA (see Key Consideration 1.4).

 The legal basis of Austraclear's activities is reviewed by ASX Legal whenever there are material amendments to the Regulations or Procedures.
-Two such reviews occurred for Austraclear during the Assessment period.
+Two such reviews occurred for Austraclear during 2013/14.

+Austraclear admitted ASX Collateral Management Services Pty Limited (ASX Collateral), as a Special Purpose Participant in October 2013.
+ASX Collateral operates a centralised collateral management service (CCMS) under which exchange of title to debt securities occurs in Austraclear.
 The legal basis for the operation of the CCMS in Austraclear and the status of ASX Collateral as a Special Purpose Participant is set out in the Austraclear Regulations.
 Legal arrangements between ASX Collateral and customers of the CCMS (which must be Full Participants) are set out in standard-form Collateral Management Service Agreements (CMSAs).
 ASX has obtained a legal opinion in relation to the use of CMSAs that has identified no material legal risks.
 The standard form CMSAs specify the nature of services that the Collateral Manager provides to users.
 These agreements are between ASX Collateral and users of the collateral service; Austraclear is not a party to these contracts.